PatrickWalker/docker-workshop/README.md

 This command displays system-wide information about the Docker installation.
 This information includes the kernel version, number of containers and images, exposed ports, mounted volumes, etc.

+  ### When to use volumes
+  If you want to keep data between instances then using a volume is a great plan/ Your containers should aim to be as stateless as possible.
+This is why you're told not to make changes to running containers if you can (like changing config) because if the instance gets killed and recreated you're now divergent.
+Imagine you have a db (postgres for example) and load a lot of data in it.
+Once that container is killed your data will be lost so if that's a problem for you then a volume is your friend.
+Think of it almost as an external HDD you plug in to the container.

 ## Example 3: Writing your first Dockerfile